 I would recommend you use a coat or two of primer as this will help the paint properly adhere to the trim’s surface.
 Otherwise, you might start seeing some chipping or even fading over time.

 You should take this step very seriously.
 Cutting the molding at the right angle is very important.
 If you don’t know how to use a miter saw, I recommend you either get pre-cut ones or get them measured and cut by someone who knows what they are doing.

 This takes some time before you get the right size, sometimes your measurements might be a little off, or you might have to adjust the pieces together for a seamless look.

 Now that you have all the pieces cut to perfection, you have to find studs on your wall, and once you locate them, you should hold the trims in place to see if they look good in the position.
 When you have found the right placement, you should drill holes through the trim into the studs.

-So you have already made the holes where the nails will go; now you need someone to hold the trim in place while you work on fixing it to the right place.
+So, you have already made the holes where the nails will go; now you need someone to hold the trim in place while you work on fixing it to the right place.
 Align the nails to the holes you made with the drill, and by using a hammer, smash it into place.
 Just make sure you don’t bend them out of shape with the blow.

-You obviously don’t want exposer nails on your trim, so for that, cover it up with putty and let it dry overnight—the next day, when the putty is dry, sand it down properly and just paint over it.
+You obviously don’t want exposer nails on your trim, so for that, cover it up with putty and let it dry overnight—the next day, when the putty is dry, sand it down properly and just paints over it.

 That is all you have to do you get a great finished result.
 This way, you don’t even have to spend the additional money to get a nail gun.